elipZis/inertia-echo/README.md

 > This is a port of the [Svelte Ping CRM][5] written in Laravel and Svelte (but with reduced functionality).

+**This Demo is work in progress and may contain issues, errors and missing functionality!**

 ## Pre-requisites
 [Download and install][7] Golang for your platform.